scalyhat/scalyhat/README.md

 ## Who

 scalyhat, a.k.a.
-Dan.
+Dan/Juni/liskovelho.
 Engineer and yapper.

 ## What